Donate and Volunteer

 Donate Goods & Supplies

-Donations are accepted at the Huck House Administrative Offices on Monday – Friday between 10:00 a.m. and 4:00 p.m.
+Donations are accepted at the Huckleberry House Carriage House on our Weiland Park campus (1421 Hamlet Street), Monday – Friday between 9:30 a.m. & 4:00 p.m.
 If these times are not convenient, please call us at (614) 298-4139 to make other arrangements.
-We ask that donors not drop off at the Crisis Shelter as the staff is busy caring for youth.
-Please note: we do not accept used clothing or bedding.
+Please DO NOT drop items off at the Crisis Shelter, as the staff are busy caring for youth.
+Please note: we do not accept used clothing or bedding of any kind.

 Click the link below for items we need or check out our Amazon Wish List, and have your donations delivered directly to Huckleberry House.
 However you donate, we thank you.